What is the status of classes and instruction?

-- More information is available on UCLA Housing’s COVID-19 information page.
+- More information on winter quarter housing is available on UCLA Housing’s COVID-19 information page.

 - Residence hall occupancy is limited to one student per bedroom, and undergraduate apartments are limited to two students per bedroom.

-- Certain buildings will be set aside for isolation of students who test positive for COVID-19 or who were in close contact with someone who tested positive and are required to quarantine.
+- Certain buildings have been set aside for isolation of students who test positive for COVID-19 or who were in close contact with someone who tested positive and are required to quarantine.

 Health and safety precautions for fall 2020

-- Required asymptomatic COVID-19 testing: Testing is required for all students living in university housing or participating in on-site or hybrid classes, as well as for faculty, staff, or teaching assistants involved in teaching on site.
+- Required asymptomatic COVID-19 testing: Testing is required for all students living in university housing or participating in on-site or hybrid classes, as well as for faculty, staff or teaching assistants who are teaching, working or living on campus.
 Tests will be provided at no cost, and contact tracing protocols will be in place when anyone tests positive.
 Detailed information on required testing is available on our Prevention, Testing and Treatment page.

-- For those who will be on campus in fall, protocols and procedures are in place to help reduce the spread of the virus.
+- For those members of the UCLA community who will be on campus, protocols and procedures are in place to help reduce the spread of the virus.
 Infection control measures include physical distancing, de-densifying campus spaces, and frequent cleaning of residence halls and other facilities.

 - Cloth face coverings are required indoors and outdoors for anyone on campus, per guidelines from local and state health authorities.

 - Daily symptom checks are required for anyone coming to campus or living in on-campus housing.
 More information on the campus’s symptom monitoring protocol is available online for students (PDF); staff and faculty performing non-healthcare work on campus (PDF); third-party contract workers (PDF); and essential visitors (PDF).